 This model assume that effects are multiplicative over time, so that the actual fit is done on the logarithmic scale.
 For example, a trend may assume that there is constant 5% change over time rather than a fixed 1 unit change per year.
 An approximate analysis could be done using regular linear regression if you analyze the log(NEggMass), but problems can arise if some of the count values are 0 (log(0) is not defined).

 The Poisson model for a single transect can be fit using the glm() function in R. Figure 2 shows a summary plot, along with estimates of the slope, its standard error, and the p-value of the hypothesis of no trend.
-There is no evidence (p=0.49) of a trend with an estimated slope of 0.00 (SE -.29) /year in the logarithm of the mean count response.
+There is no evidence (p=0.49) of a trend for ALL species combined with an estimated slope of 0.00 (SE -.29) /year in the logarithm of the mean count response.
 This corresponds to an approximate exp(-.29)= 0.75 multiplicative change/year, i.e. the mean count in 2014 is about 0.75x the mean count in 2013, and the mean count in 2015 ix 0.75x the mean count in 2014.
 Because the analysis is done on the logarithmic scale, the fitted trend line will look non-linear on the original (non-transformed) scale.

+Again, note that counts for individual species are very small and so it will be difficult to detect trends over time.

 Figure 2.
 Summary plot of the trend in number of egg masses at Alice Lake.
 Because the analysis was done on the logarithmic scale, the fitted trend line is not a straight line but curved.

 Following the fit, the diagnostic plots should be examined.
-An illustration of such a plot is shown in Figure 3.
+An illustration of such a plot for ALL species is shown in Figure 3.

 Figure 4.
-A sample diagnostic plot for the analysis of number of egg masses at Alice Lake.
+A sample diagnostic plot for the analysis of number of egg masses for ALL species at Alice Lake.

 With only 3 years of data, the plots are not very informative.
 In the upper left corner is a plot of residuals vs. the fitted values.
 A good plot will show a random scatter around 0.
 Any large deviations from 0 should be investigated as potential outliers.
 In the upper right is a normal probability plot of the residual.
 Points should be close to the dashed reference line.
 Fortunately, the analysis is fairly robust against non-normality of the residuals (and in fact makes no assumption of normality) so only extreme departures are worrisome.
 The bottom left plot examine the assumption that the variation about the line is constant over the line.
 You would expect to see a constant band of points.
 Finally the bottom right plot is a leverage plot – this is not useful for this simple model and can be ignored.

-It will also be possible to covariates such as mean winter temperature or degreedays in the year to try and explain some of the variation over time using a multiple regression.
+It will also be possible to covariates such as mean winter temperature or degree-days in the year to try and explain some of the variation over time using a multiple regression.
 With only three years of data available, this not sensible.

 Whenever an analysis of a trend over time is conducted, the analysis should test and adjust for autocorrelation.
 Autocorrelation usually isn’t a problem (and likely cannot be detected) unless you have 10+ years of data.
 The test for autocorrelation commonly used is the Durbin-Watson test.
 There was no evidence of autocorrelation.